A Glossary of Astronomy Terms & Interesting Facts

 When a star reaches the end of its life it collapses upon itself.
 This implosion results in an explosion.
 If the star novas a gas still visible in telescope marks the gravesight.
 If the star supernovas this explosion is visible across hundreds of millions of light years of space.
 A supernova may leave massive clouds of glowing gas visible from Earth.
 When photographed with special filters, the various types of gasses take on hues of color.

-One of the most famous supernovas is the Helix Nebula, pictured below. [mouse-over the image to enlarge]
+One of the most famous supernovas is the Helix Nebula, pictured below.

 Visual Observatory: An observatory like Windowpane Observatory where astronomy is performed in the tradition Galileo and Isaac Newton.
 In a visual observatory, the human eye, not electronic instruments, is relied upon.
 Visual astronomy is relegated to the science of discovery where quick observation with the human eye can reveal the presence of new comets, stars exploding inside galaxies (supernovae) or new asteroids coming close to the Earth.